MicrosoftDocs/architecture-center/docs/hybrid/hybrid-cross-cluster-scaling-content.md

 - [Azure Local](/azure/well-architected/service-guides/azure-stack-hci) is a hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid environment that combines on-premises infrastructure with Azure services.

-  - The solution uses [Arc-Enabled Azure Kubernetes Service on Azure Stack HCI (AKS-HCI)](/azure/aks/hybrid/) to host the web app or APIs, [Arc-Enabled Azure Servers](/azure/azure-arc/servers), and [Arc-Enabled Data Services](/azure/azure-arc/data/) in both environments.
+  - The solution uses [Arc-Enabled Azure Kubernetes Service on Azure Local](/azure/aks/hybrid/) to host the web app or APIs, [Arc-Enabled Azure Servers](/azure/azure-arc/servers), and [Arc-Enabled Data Services](/azure/azure-arc/data/) in both environments.

 - [Azure DevOps Services](/azure/devops/user-guide/services) serve as the backbone of this hybrid solution deployment strategy, providing the automation and orchestration necessary to streamline the entire software delivery lifecycle.
 It empowers development teams to focus on delivering high-quality code while the pipeline takes care of building, testing, and deploying applications.